radical-semiconductor/woodpecker/README.md

 To install the woodpecker toolchain to debug and test these programs, install Cargo as [described here](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-Then, in a terminal, run `cargo install woodpecker-cpu`.
+Then, clone the repository.
+In a terminal, `cd` into the repository and then run `cargo install --path .`.

 ## Running and debugging